Kastureema/react-ui/README.md

 - SearchBar - receives the user input
 - ProductTable - displays and filters the list according to the user input
 - ProductCategoryRow - displays a heading for each category
-- ProductROw - displays a row for each product
+- ProductRow - displays a row for each product

 The component hierarchy is as below:
-> FilterableProductTable
+- FilterableProductTable
-  > SearchBar
+  - SearchBar
-  > ProductTable
+  - ProductTable
-    > ProductCategoryRow
+    - ProductCategoryRow
-    > ProductRow
+    - ProductRow

 Deployed using github pages.